pikapi-pi/HeMiCoRe/README.md

-# Hypergraph-based Multiple-instance Learning for Annotation-free Pan-cancer Survival Prediction on Whole Slide Pathology Images
+# A hypergraph-based model for tumor prognosis using local and global information fusion on H&E-stained histology images
-This repo is the PyTorch implementation for the HeMiCoRe described in the paper "Hypergraph-based Multiple-instance Learning for Annotation-free Pan-cancer Survival Prediction on Whole Slide Pathology Images".
+This repo is the PyTorch implementation for the HeMiCoRe described in the paper "A hypergraph-based model for tumor prognosis using local and global information fusion on H&E-stained histology images".

 ## Folder structures